 Validating Data Transformation Using the MapForce Debugger

-Several debugging helper windows are opened and mapping execution proceeds until the breakpoint is reached.
+Several debugging helper windows are opened and the transformation proceeds until the breakpoint is reached.
 The processed value at the breakpoint is highlighted:

 We have several stepping options to continue execution.
-The Minimal Step option provides the most granular view of execution.
+The Minimal Step option provides the most granular view of each data transformation step.

 As we continue stepping through execution, values at each connection are added to the window.

 The built-in datetime-add function requires a datetime value for the first input and a string value specifying the period of time to add as the second value.
 In the image below we continued stepping all the way up to production of the output value.
 Highlighted are the inputs to the datetime-add function and the final produced result:

 The original offset value for seconds is 28,800 seconds, which equals eight hours.
 The produced result is eight hours later than the dt_txt reference time, so the output is valid.

 Considering Other Cases

 The offset from GMT time will only be positive for locations that are east of GMT.
 Locations west of GMT should have a negative offset.
 In other words, New York is west of London and local time is earlier.
 Beijing is east of GMT and local time is later.